firolightfog/Yolow/README.md

 -----

 ### TrigPrec1
 It's a simple trigger precision ruiner.
 Probability can be set by a knob or CV input.
 Probability allows to skip triggers from the input sequence (see IN socket) and/or to add a few triggers from the clock (see CLK socket on the top).
+I also would like to draw your attention to the similarly useful [HetrickCV Probability](https://library.vcvrack.com/HetrickCV/Probability) module!

 ### TrigPrec2
 It's a dual trigger precision ruiner.
 Each knob define the probability to skip triggers from the input sequence (see socket under the knob) and/or to add a few triggers from the clock (see CLK on the top).
 The module follows the concept discussed [here](https://github.com/clone45/voxglitch/issues/74).